-In a recent GW roundtable discussion with healthcare law and policy experts, GW Law Professor Peter Smith and School of Public Health Professor and GW Law Professor by Courtesy Sara Rosenbaum offered insight and analysis on a significant health law case that will be heard before the Supreme Court over three days, beginning on Monday, March 26.
+In a recent GW roundtable discussion with healthcare law and policy experts, GW Law Professor Peter Smith and Milken Institute of Public Health Professor and GW Law Professor by Courtesy Sara Rosenbaum offered insight and analysis on a significant health law case that will be heard before the Supreme Court over three days, beginning on Monday, March 26.

 In the two years since President Obama signed the bill into law, GW Law faculty have been at the forefront of scholarship and news on the topic, analyzing the many implications of the bill, and providing law students an unprecedented real world tutorial of healthcare issues and the interdisciplinary nature of the law.

 Professor Smith, a constitutional law expert, noted the case raises vital questions regarding constitutionality, federal and state relationships, congressional authority, public opinion, and the role of the courts that offer lessons for all areas of law.
 He summarized the debate over the constitutionality of the bill’s requirement that most Americans carry specified health insurance by 2014 and its relationship to the anti-injunction act, among other issues.

 "The Affordable Care Act presents an opportunity to discuss not only a policy issue of paramount importance—healthcare and health insurance reform—but also important questions of constitutional law," Smith said.